kiboschool/course-data-structures-and-algorithms/src/lessons/week-02.md

-# Goals and Building Blocks
+# Algorithm Analysis and Sorting

 Welcome to week 2!
 Watch the video below to get an overview of the coming week.